Our Mission and Values

 Our Campus

 Tucked into a charming residential neighborhood in the heart of Midtown, The Children’s School is a 10-building, 2.7-acre village sitting directly across 10th Street from Piedmont Park, Atlanta’s “Central Park.”
-Here, children learn, laugh and play in bright and eclectic classrooms, a dedicated art studio, music space, technology center, and library, as well as across many outdoor spaces, including five playgrounds.
-Proximity to Piedmont Park provides easy access to one of the city’s largest green spaces for outdoor lessons, fly fishing in Lake Clara Meer, the annual Olympic Day celebration, picnics and more.
+Here, children learn, laugh and play in bright and eclectic classrooms, a dedicated art studio, music space, STEAM lab, and library, as well as across many outdoor spaces, including five playgrounds.
+Proximity to Piedmont Park provides easy access to one of the city’s largest green spaces for outdoor lessons, fly fishing in Lake Clara Meer, the annual Field Day celebration, picnics and more.

 Our Midtown location attracts families from all over the city, from neighbors who walk their children to school to suburban commuter parents who work in town, and provides easy access to the city’s cultural institutions.